andrewnyr/www.as211562.net/content/pages/peering.md

               ### Fremont

+              *   *   *   you can expect 2602:fc26:2::/48 to be announced to the
-              *   i have a very open peering policy for my fremont pop and am willing to peer through a tunnel (vxlan preferred).
+              dfz from fremont.*   i have a very open peering policy for my fremont pop and am willing to peer through a tunnel (vxlan preferred).

               *   my fremont peering router is located with the upstream, [Eric ](https://ericz.me/)at hurricane electric's fmt2 data center.